Grok 4

 How does xAI address model bias and content moderation?

 xAI's approach to bias is one of its most controversial aspects.
-The official mission is to create a "maximally truth-seeking" AI.32 However, the implementation of this mission is being personally directed by Elon Musk, who has initiated a retraining process to remove what he perceives as "woke" ideology and "garbage" data from the model's knowledge base.32 This top-down, ideologically-driven approach to data curation is a significant departure from the more neutral, behavior-focused alignment techniques used by other labs.
-It has raised widespread concern that the model will not be objectively truthful but will instead be aligned with Musk's personal and political biases.3
+The official mission is to create a "maximally truth-seeking" AI.
+However, the implementation of this mission is being personally directed by Elon Musk.
+A notable characteristic of Grok-4 is its tendency to consult Elon Musk's posts on X when responding to controversial topics.
+This has raised widespread concern that the model will not be objectively truthful but will instead be aligned with Musk's personal and political biases. xAI has acknowledged issues with offensive outputs, stating that they have taken steps to remove inappropriate content and are working to improve the model's safety and alignment.

 What are the primary limitations of the Grok platform?